-The best rugs hands down are made from silk blends because they are soft to the touch, have a slight shimmer and feel absolutely luxurious.
+Some of the most beautiful and valuable rugs on the market made from silk.
+They are soft to the touch, have a slight shimmer and feel absolutely luxurious.
 But, with all of that luxury comes a price tag that puts them out of reach for most of us.

 Enter the knock off.
 We are familiar with “fake silk” fabrics from clothing.
 You would know it as Rayon.
 In the rug industry, this is presented as Viscose, Bamboo Silk, Banana Silk, Rayon or “Art” Silk.
 These rugs are blends of “regenerative cellulose” (wood pulp fibers and cotton by products) and chemicals.
 Not only is the production of this textile toxic for the environment, it makes incredibly WEAK fibers.
 It is basically paper.